symbol/symbol-docs/source/guides/namespace/registering-a-subnamespace.rst

 *************

 - Finish :doc:`registering a namespace guide <registering-a-namespace>`
-- Have one :ref:`account with cat.currency <setup-getting-a-test-account>` and at least one namespace
+- Have one :ref:`account with cat.currency <setup-creating-a-test-account>` and at least one namespace

 **********************
 Getting into some code